Gitorious-backup/gitorious-docker/README.md

 * `-p 7080:80 -p 7022:22 -p 9418:9418` for port forwarding,
 * `-v /var/lib/gitorious:/var/lib/gitorious` for volume mapping.

-Looks at this script to get familiar with starting the container.
+Look at this script to get familiar with starting the container.
 Also feel free to adjust the values in it until you're happy with your setup.

 Booting the application with all its components should not take longer than 30